bobburiH/drf_easyview/docs/index.rst

 Installation
 =====================================

-To install the Django EasyView package, follow these steps:
+To install the DRF EasyView package, follow these steps:

 1. Clone the package repository from `GitHub <https://github.com/bobburiH/drf_easyview>`_.
 2. Copy the ``drf_easyview`` folder to your project directory.